fuison/Josephus/README.md

 The program finds the Safe-Position in a circle.
 The program needs two Parameters number-Of-People and Step-Rank.
 The program does not throw exceptions; it prints error messages.

 ##### Parameters:
-  - numberOfPeople: must be integer and greater than or equal to one
+  - numberOfPeople: must be an integer and greater than or equal to one
-  - stepRank: must be integer and greater than or equal to zero
+  - stepRank: must be an integer and greater than or equal to zero

 ##### Instruction:
   - Install: sbt (e.g. port install sbt)